fabiofumarola/docker-nginxify/README.md

 # Docker Nginxify
-This project enables automation for NGINX management with Docker.
-It:
+This project enables automation in exposing Docker containers via NGINX.
+In particular, it:

 1. parses JSON configurations and create conf files
 2. creates a NGINX instance with mounted folders